aditp928/sequelizeBurger/README.md

 This app stores every burger in a database, whether devoured or not.

-Utilitzes MySQL, Node, Express, Handlebars and a ORM
+Utilitzes MySQL, Node, Express, Handlebars.

+Application is hosted on heroku.